On this page:

 Introduction & Rules

-Tools & Resources, below, for resources to assist your water system in developing a CCR.
+Tools & Resources (below) for help developing a CCR.

-- All community water systems are encouraged to develop their own dedicated CCR web page so that customers can access past and current reports.
-DWS no longer maintains a list of these online CCRs; customers should contact their water system directly for this information.
+- Water suppliers are encouraged to develop their own dedicated CCR web page so that customers can access past and current reports online.

-- Submit your CCR and certification reports by mail, fax, or email:
+- Submitting your CCR and certification by email to

 Drinking Water Services - CCR